2023 Best Value Public Health Schools in Ohio

 Top 10 Best Public Health Schools

-The average tuition and fees for an in-state undergraduate at Sinclair Community College are $4,329 a year.
+In-state tuition fees for undergraduate students at Sinclair Community College are $4,329 per year.

-As a testament to the quality of education it offers, Sinclair Community College also is in the top 15% of our Best Public Health Schools in Ohio ranking.
+Sinclair Community College excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Public Health Schools in Ohio list.

 A rank of #2 on this year’s list means Cuyahoga Community College District is a great value for public health students.
 Located in the city of Cleveland, Cuyahoga Community College District is a public school with a fairly large student population.